Levie/Levie.github.io/_posts/2017-10-09-SnakeTheGame.md

 Choose the difficulty level, and move the snake with the arrow keys while avoiding the walls and the Snake's body.

 #### About the game
-is one of the most classic and popular casual games in the world, this site is a humble tribute to this amazing game.
+Snake is one of the most classic and popular casual games in the world, this site is a humble tribute to this amazing game.
 Choose the difficulty level, and move the snake with the arrow keys while avoiding the walls and the Snake's body. <br/>